honghanhh/templateNER/README.md

 python ./models/preprocess.py --input_dir './public_data/DE-German/' --output_dir './preprocessed_data/' --lang 'de'
 ```

+See the sample files after preprocessing steps in the [`preprocessed_data`](./preprocessed_data/) folder.

 To train the model, run the following command:

 ```bash
 python  ./models/train.py --train './preprocessed_data/de-train.csv' --test './preprocessed_data/de-dev.csv' --output_dir './bart_de' --model 'bart'
 ```

+You can also access the monolingual English trained model at [here](https://drive.google.com/drive/folders/18FUAM1oUZp9-jXqGzBBeNzhrXyWdFJTF?usp=share_link) as an example of how model is saved.

 To inference the model and export the results, run the following command: